NCAR/lrose-core/docs/download/clone_src_and_build.linux.md

     --buildDir=BUILDDIR   Temporary build dir, default is /tmp/lrose_build --logDir=LOGDIR       Logging dir, default is /tmp/lrose_build/logs
-    --static              use static linking, default is dynamic --useSystemNetcdf     Use system install of NetCDF and HDF5 instead of building it here
-    --fractl              Checkout and build fractl after core build is complete --vortrac             Checkout and build vortrac after core build is complete
-    --samurai             Checkout and build samurai after core build is complete
-    --cmake3              Use cmake3 instead of cmake for samurai --geolib              Build and install geolib - for fractl, samurai
+    --static              use static linking, default is dynamic --buildNetcdf         Build NetCDF and HDF5 instead of using the system libs --fractl              Checkout and build fractl after core build is complete --vortrac             Checkout and build vortrac after core build is complete --samurai             Checkout and build samurai after core build is complete --cmake3              Use cmake3 instead of cmake for samurai --geolib              Build and install geolib - for fractl, samurai